 AMBIPOLAR CURRENT

-There are two tunneling junctions in TFET: the source-channel tunneling junction and the drain-channel tunneling junction., the BTBT in the drain channel junction is suppressed in a TFET by reducing the drain doping or using other technique.
-However, when the TFET is symmetric, i.e., the same doping concentration but of opposite type is used on the source side and on the drain side, then the TFET exhibits ambipolar behavior.
-Ambipolar behavior means that the same TFET shows n-type behavior with the electrons contributing majorly in current transport and a p-type behavior with the holes contributing majorly in the current transport, at the same drain voltage VD.
+There are two tunneling junctions in TFET: the source-channel tunneling junction and the drain-channel tunneling junction. the BTBT in the drain channel junction is suppressed in a TFET by reducing the drain doping or using other technique.
+However, when the TFET is symmetric, i.e., the same doping concentration but of opposite type is used on the source side and on the drain side, then the TFET exhibits am bipolar behavior.
+Am bipolar behavior means that the same TFET shows n-type behavior with the electrons contributing majorly in current transport and a p-type behavior with the holes contributing majorly in the current transport, at the same drain voltage VD.
 An n-type TFET can conduct for the positive VG with BTBT on the source side and for the negative VG with BTBT on the drain side, keeping the VD positive., a p-type TFET can conduct for the negative VG with BTBT on the source side and for the positive VG with BTBT on the drain side, keeping the VD negative.

 MINIMIZATION OF AMBIPOLAR CURRENT